-Once a student has been involved in a violation, s/he can expect the following procedures to be followed:
+Once a student has been involved in a violation, they can expect the following procedures to be followed:

-• Violation, Investigation, & Ruling of Ineligibility: A DHS Administrator (Dean of Students/Activities Director, or Principal) will contact the student and explain to the student the alleged violation.
-The DHS Administrator will conduct an investigation and weigh the evidence that is available to them and then apply the consequences as stated in this code.
-A letter will be sent to the student's Parents indicating the action taken and recorded in the student's file.
-Specific details will be included: (a) the type violation or infraction, (b) date of violation or infraction, (c) period of suspension, and (d) other pertinent information.

-• Ineligibility Appealed to the Principal: After a ruling of ineligibility resulting in suspension has been made, a student participant and their parents may formally appeal the decision in writing to the DHS Principal, provided the appeal is received within (5) school days from the first day such ineligibility shall take effect.
+- Violation, Investigation, & Ruling of Ineligibility: A DHS Administrator or designee will contact the student and explain to the student the alleged violation.
+A DHS Administrator or designee will conduct an investigation and weigh the evidence that is available to them and then apply the consequences as stated in this code.
+A letter will be sent to the student's Parent/Guardians indicating the action taken and recorded in the student's file.
+Specific details will be included: (a) the type violation or infraction, (b) date of violation or infraction, (c) period of suspension, and (d) other pertinent information. - Ineligibility Appealed to the Administrator or designee: After a ruling of ineligibility resulting in suspension has been made, a student participant and their parent/guardians may formally appeal the decision in writing to the DHS Administrator or designee, provided the appeal is received within (5) school days from the first day such ineligibility shall take effect.

-The Principal or designee will schedule a meeting of the Co-Curricular Appeals Council to be held within five (5) school days.
-The student and Parents will have the opportunity to present or challenge evidence presented at this meeting.
+The Administrator or designee will schedule a meeting of the Co-Curricular Appeals Council to be held within five (5) school days.
+The student and Parent/Guardians will have the opportunity to present or challenge evidence presented at this meeting.
 The Co-Curricular Appeals Council will limit its deliberations to the evidence presented at the meeting.
 The Co-Curricular Appeals Council will be composed of the following staff members.

-- Principal or designee (another building level administrator) - Three Coaches or Advisors - Two staff member not involved in co-curricular activities
+- Administrator or designee (another building level administrator) - Three Coaches or Advisors - Two staff member not involved in co-curricular activities

-The Principal or designee will serve as the chairperson.
+The Administrator or designee will serve as the chairperson.
 No member of the Co-Curricular Appeals Council shall have a conflict of interest (No Coach/Advisor may pass judgment on a case involving their own students.
-No Administrator can review their own investigation.)
-The Co-Curricular Appeals Council can recommend the following actions to the Principal or designee.
-The Principal or designee will communicate the results to the student and their family in writing.
+No Administrator or designee can review their own investigation.)
+The Co-Curricular Appeals Council can recommend the following actions to the Administrator or designee.
+The Administrator or designee will communicate the results to the student and their family in writing.

-- Rejection of the appeal.
-Upholding the DHS Administrator's decision. - Request to reconsider the suspension.
-Refer back to the DHS Administrator for reconsideration. - Overturn the Administrator's decision: The council may overturn the Administrators decision when they believe that the "technical requirements" of the code have not been followed.
+• Rejection of the appeal.
+Upholding the DHS Administrator or designee's decision.

+- Request to reconsider the suspension.
+Refer back to the DHS Administrator or designee for reconsideration. - Overturn the Administrator or designee's decision: The council may overturn the Administrator or designees decision when they believe that the "technical requirements" of the code have not been followed.
 In determining this, the council should consider whether or not the evidence against a student is reasonable and whether or not the penalty was in accordance with this code.
-The intent of this paragraph is to limit the reasons for overturning the Administrator's decision to technical reasons rather than reasons which stem from personal disagreements with the code itself. - Refer the appeal, directly to the District Administrator for review. - Review Conducted by the District Administrator: If the student and their Parents are not satisfied with the findings of the hearing, a review may be requested before the District Administrator within five (5) school days of the mailing of the outcome of the original hearing. - All suspensions remain in effect during the appeal process.
+The intent of this paragraph is to limit the reasons for overturning the Administrator or designee's decision to technical reasons rather than reasons which stem from personal disagreements with the code itself. - Refer the appeal, directly to the District Administrator for review. - Review Conducted by the District Administrator: If the student and their Parents are not satisfied with the findings of the hearing, a review may be requested before the District Administrator within five (5) school days of the mailing of the outcome of the original hearing. - All suspensions remain in effect during the appeal process.

-Coaches and Advisors Awareness of Expectations ↓ Dean of Students/Activity Director Investigation and Ruling of Ineligibility ↓ Principal or designee and Co-Curricular Appeals Council Review Ruling of Ineligibility and Sanctions Imposed ↓ Superintendent Final Review
+Coaches and Advisors

+Awareness of Expectations

+Dean of Students/Activity Director

+Investigation and Ruling of Ineligibility

+Principal or designee and Co-Curricular Appeals Council

+Review Ruling of Ineligibility and Sanctions Imposed

+Superintendent

+Final Review